Bachelor of Science Clinical Laboratory Science 129 Credits | School of Health and Natural Sciences | Dobbs Ferry

-The first three-year sequence of college-based courses prepares students for the clinical rotations, but also overlaps substantially with the requirements for a degree in biology.
+The first three years of the program consists of courses that prepare the students for the fourth and final clinical internship year.
 The fourth year of the CLS program consists of a combination of clinical courses on campus and full-day hospital based clinical rotations.

-The Clinical Internships will consist of a minimum of thirty-two hours per week for 24 - 30 weeks of laboratory instruction during the twelve-month clinical period.
+The Clinical Internships will consist of a minimum of thirty hours per week for 24-30 weeks of laboratory instruction during the twelve-month clinical period.

 Clinical Laboratory Science Clinical Affiliates for Student Internships

 - Greater Hudson Valley Health System

 - Northwell Health, Inc.

 - NYP - Columbia Medical Center

 - NYP - Lawrence Hospital